ai-misinformation-hackathon-2023/main/README.md

 The first layer classifies messages in the server into four categories, `grammatical` , `ungrammatical` , `harmful`, and `unsure`.

-`grammatical`: Abbreviations, typos, and grammatical errors that does not impact comprehension are spared.
+`grammatical`: abbreviations, typos, and grammatical errors that does not impact comprehension are spared.
 `ungrammatical`: the message does not reasonably make sense, such a series of completely random words.
 `harmful`: the message contains obviously harmful information, for example, "vaccines are harmful".
 `unsure`: the message cannot be confidently put into any of the above three categories.